Glasgow School: The Glasgow Girls

-The Glasgow Girls is the name now used for a group of female designers and artists including Margaret and Frances MacDonald, both of whom were members of The Four, Jessie M. King, Annie French, Helen Paxton Brown, Jessie Wylie Newbery, Ann Macbeth, Bessie MacNicol, Norah Neilson Gray, Stansmore Dean, Dorothy Carleton Smyth, Eleanor Allen Moore, De Courcy Lewthwaite Dewar, the silversmith Agnes Banks Harvey and Christian Jane Fergusson.
+The Glasgow Girls is the name now used for a group of female designers and artists including Margaret and Frances MacDonald, both of whom were members of The Four, Jessie M. King, Annie French, Helen Paxton Brown, Jessie Wylie Newbery, Ann Macbeth, Bessie MacNicol, Norah Neilson Gray, Stansmore Dean, Dorothy Carleton Smyth, Eleanor Allen Moore, De Courcy Lewthwaite Dewar, Marion Henderson Wilson, the silversmith Agnes Banks Harvey and Christian Jane Fergusson.
 May Wilson and Eliza Bell, among others, continued the tradition of ceramic artistry into the 1940s and 1950s by hand painting various items with floral patterns.

-Women were able to flourish in Glasgow during a "period of enlightenment" that took place between 1885 and 1920, where women were actively pursuing art careers and the Glasgow School of Art had a significant period of "international visibility".
+Women were able to flourish in Glasgow during a "period of enlightenment" that took place between 1885 and 1920, where women were actively pursuing art careers and the Glasgow School of Art had a significant period of "international visibility."
 This is sometimes attributed to the "influential" and "progressive" head of the art school, Fra Newbery, who established an environment in which women could flourish, both as students and as teachers.
 Women benefited from the new Glasgow Society of Lady Artists (founded 1882) which offered a place for women artists to meet and also had exhibition space.
 In addition, many art school students and staff were involved in women's suffrage.
 "Students took turns between classes stitching up banners" for the movement.

 The name "Glasgow Girls" emerged much later.
 In the 1960s there was an attempt to give due attention to the work of the city’s women artists to balance the plentiful discussion of the Glasgow Boys.
 It is thought that the then head of the Scottish Arts Council William Buchanan was the first to use the name in the catalogue for a 1968 Glasgow Boys exhibition.
 This "invention" has been called an "ironic reference" to the equivalent men’s grouping.
-The term Glasgow Girls was emphasised by a major exhibition Glasgow Girls: Women in Art and Design 1880-1920 organised by Jude Burkhauser in 1990.
+The term Glasgow Girls was emphasised by a major exhibition Glasgow Girls: Women in Art and Design 1880–1920 organised by Jude Burkhauser in 1990.

 The Glasgow Boys

-Through the 1880s and 1890s, around the same time that the Spook School was gaining prominence, a collective which came to be known as the Glasgow Boys was interpreting and expanding the canon of Impressionist and post-impressionist painting.
+Through the 1880s and 1890s, around the same time that the Spook School was gaining prominence, a collective which came to be known as the Glasgow Boys was interpreting and expanding the canon of Impressionist and Post-Impressionist painting.
 Their subject matter featured rural, prosaic scenes from in and around Glasgow.
-Their colorful depictions attempted to capture the many facets of the character of Scotland.
+Their colourful depictions attempted to capture the many facets of the character of Scotland.

 The Glasgow Boys consisted of several men, most of whom were trained in, or had strong ties to the city of Glasgow.
 These men were brought together by a passion for realism and naturalism and this showed through in the pieces they produced.
 Along with this passion for naturalism, they shared a marked distaste for the Edinburgh oriented Scottish art establishment, which they viewed as oppressive.
 Driven and motivated by these ideals they embraced change, created masterpieces, and became Scottish icons in the process.